Demographics of Wales: Language

 The most common main languages spoken in Wales according to the 2011 census are shown below.

 Marriage and civil partnership

-In 2011 those who were married were still the largest marriage / civil partnership status group in Wales for residents aged 16 and over though since 2001 this group has decreased by 37,000 (over 5%).
+In 2011, those who were married were still the largest marriage or civil partnership status group in Wales for residents aged 16 and over, though since 2001 this group has decreased by 37,000 (over 5%).
 In contrast, single people (i.e. those who have never married or been part of a same sex partnership), have increased by 190,000 (6%) in the ten-year period.
 Civil partnerships, which were given legal status in 2005, appear for the first time in the census results.
 The number of widows, widowers and surviving partners is 20,000 lower than in 2001.
-The final groups, relating to separation and divorce / legal dissolution of civil partnerships, have both seen an increase in both numerical and relative terms since 2001.
+The final groups, relating to separation and divorce or legal dissolution of civil partnerships, have both seen an increase in both numerical and relative terms since 2001.